MrEnergy64/ncurses-IPventur/README.md

 https://nmap.org/download.html

-start program (best as root) with: "python ncurses-IPventur.py"
+start program (recommended as root) with: "python ncurses-IPventur.py"

 Note:
 goal of the program was to write an easy to use frontend for nmap.
 Any feedback welcome.